 By the time I had viewed all of the temple and also a small place next to it I was very hot and tired.
 I got myself a Grab Bike ride and headed back to the hotel to rest up.
 My legs were throbbing from all the walking too and my foot was feeling a little achy from being almost run over.
 That night I just chilled out and relaxed.
 I slept early.

-After waking up quite late I headed to a small hidden cafe for (apparently) the best traditional coffee in Hanoi.
+After waking up quite late I headed to a small hidden cafe for (reportedly), the best traditional coffee in Hanoi.
 I liked the little doorway and the small path to get to it.
-Made it feel like a secret place.
+Made it feel like a wonderful secret treasure.

-When I entered there was a local TV film crew interviewing the owner.
-I decided to sit outside and watch the view, rather than disturb the crew inside.
-The view was very nice as it gave me a view of the cathedral and local life riding by.
+When I entered the cafe, there was a local TV film crew interviewing the owner so I decided to sit outside and watch the view, rather than disturb the crew inside.
+The view outside was perfect.
+It gave a great people-watching spot and a view of the cathedral.

-After coffee I wandered around the Old Quarter for a while and then stopped into a local place for lunch.
-The portions were mammoth sized!
+After coffee, I wandered around the Old Quarter for a while and then stopped at a local place for lunch.
+The portions were mammoth-sized!

-At this restaurant there was some minor altercation of some kind, which resulted in the owner shouting.
-At first I had my earphones in, listening to relaxing music, so I didn’t notice until after the couple in front of me got up fast, looking a bit spooked out.
-I actually think the owner might just have been having a small fight with a family member.
-The owner was actually really lovely, so I think it was just a mini domestic of some sort.
+At this restaurant, there was a minor altercation of some kind, which resulted in the owner shouting.
+At first, I had my earphones in, listening to relaxing music, so I didn’t notice until after the couple in front of me got up fast, looking a bit spooked out.
+I think it might have been a disagreement with a family member, but unsure.
+The owner was lovely, so I think it was just a mini domestic of some sort.
 It was a good meal and at great prices.

 War is always a sad event, no matter who the victor is.
 As I walked around my skin prickled thinking about the history.
-So many lives and families affected.
+So many lives and families were affected.
 Terrible really.
-In my own family my grandfather was killed in WWII, leaving behind my grandmother who was pregnant with my father at the time.
+As an aside, In my own family, my grandfather was killed in WWII, leaving behind my grandmother who was pregnant with my father at the time.
 My grandmother already had one young daughter to care for, so was now left to cope on her own during very tough times.
 I cannot imagine how she coped, or how different history would have been if not for the war.

 After drinking in the history at the museum I took a Grab Taxi to collect my visa from the Thai Embassy.
 Thankfully there were no issues and I picked up my passport feeling relieved.

 Once I had my fill of traffic chaos I walked to St.Joseph’s Cathedral area to enjoy a quieter dinner.
-I had previously spotted a nice looking place whilst drinking coffee at the Hanoi Cafe’ and figured it would be a nice spot for watching the people around the Cathedral.
+I had previously spotted a nice-looking place whilst drinking coffee at the Hanoi Cafe’ and figured it would be a good spot for watching the people around the Cathedral.
 It was a quieter respite from the noisy Legends Beer spot.

 I went to bed happy that I had a small taste of Hanoi and that my visa was good to go.
 The next day I would be flying back to Thailand.

-I had another lazy morning lie-in before checking out earlier than I needed to.
-I only had a very small bag with me, so I decided I would just make my way slowly around the city then get the bus to the airport.
+I enjoyed a lazy morning lie-in before checking out earlier than I needed to.
+I only had a very small bag with me, so I decided I would just make my way slowly around the city and then get the bus to the airport.
 It was a nice walk, but very hot.
-I took a few more photos before getting on the bus.
+I took a few more photos before getting on the bus. (see photo album at the end of the trip report)

-At the airport I ate lunch at Hai Cang restaurant and had another Vietnamese coffee.
-Sorry to say, but a huge thumbs down.
-The food was not good, the service not much better and the coffee so sweet that it was undrinkable.
+At the airport, I ate lunch at Hai Cang restaurant and had another Vietnamese coffee.
+I am sorry to say but I have to give a huge thumbs down on this restaurant’s coffee and food.
+The food was not good, the service was not much better, and the coffee was so sweet that it was undrinkable.

-I checked in and treated myself to a small bottle of really great perfume.
+I checked in and then treated myself to a small bottle of great perfume.
 I suppose that is one of the benefits of flying.
-Duty free prices!
+Duty-free prices!

 The flight was just a short 1.5 hours from Hanoi to Chiang Mai, and I was greeted with a rainbow just before landing back in Chiang Mai.